lrq3000/pyFileFixity/README.rst

 -  `Ent <https://github.com/lsauer/entropy>`__ a tool to analyze the entropy of your files.
 Can be very interesting to optimize the error correction algorithm, or your compression tools.
 -  `HashFS <https://pypi.python.org/pypi/hashfs/>`_ is a non-redundant,
    duplication free filesystem, in Python. **Data deduplication** is very important for large scale long term storage: since you want your data to be redundant, this means you will use an additional storage space for your redundant copies that will be proportional to your original data.
    Having duplicated data will consume more storage and more processing time, for no benefit.
-That's why it's a good idea to deduplicate your data prior to create redundant copies: this will be faster and you will save money.
+That's why it's a good idea to deduplicate your data prior to create redundant copies: this will be faster and save you money.
    Deduplication can either be done manually (by using duplicates removers) or systematically and automatically using specific filesystems such as zfs (with deduplication enabled) or hashfs.
 -  Paper as a storage medium: paper is not a great storage medium, because it has low storage density (ie, you can only store at most about 100 KB) and it can also degrade just like other storage mediums, but you cannot check that automatically since it's not digital.
 However,